How to Write a Cover Letter in 2022 | Beginner's Guide

 If this doesn’t work, you can also check out the “Team” page on the company website; there’s a good chance you’ll at least find the right person there.

 Still can’t seem to find the right person?
-Here are several other greetings you could use:

 • Dear [Department] Hiring Manager